contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added an `(input-box:)` macro, which places a `<textarea>` element in the passage, sized using the same values given to the `(box:)` macro, and optionally bound to a variable.
  * Added a `(force-input-box:)` macro, designed for linear narratives, that creates what seems to be a normal `(input-box:)`, but which, when typed into, instantly replaces the entered text with portions of a predefined string.
  * Added a `(datatype:)` macro, which produces the datatype that matches the given value, if it exists.
+ * The following `(text-style:)` styles have been added:
+   * "double-underline", "wavy-underline", "double-strike" and "wavy-strike", which are variants of "underline" and "strike".
+Be aware these will not work in Internet Explorer.
+   * "fidget", which jolts the hook by one pixel in cardinal directions pseudorandomly.
+   * "buoy" and "sway", which are slow, gentle movement animations to serve as counterparts to "rumble" and "shudder".
- * The following transitions have been added:
+ * The following `(transition:)` transitions have been added:
    * "zoom", which makes the transitioning entity zoom in or out from the mouse cursor's position (or the last place the touch device was touched).

 ##### Custom Macros